Lunt Roman Fort

+Etymology

+The original Roman name for the fort is unknown.
+The modern name refers to "The Lunt", the local name for the steep wooded escarpment descending to the River Sowe from the plateau on which the fort sits.
+The name "Lunt" is derived from the Old Norse word lundr, which means a "grove" or "copse".

 History

 Four periods of occupation of the fort during periods of unrest in Roman Britain have been identified by excavation.
 The fort was built around AD 60 to act as a supply depot and headquarters for an unknown legion during the final campaign against Boudica.

 From AD 64 it was used, in the second phase, by a cohort which reduced the size of the fort, but from which the principia, praetorium, two granaries and six barrack blocks have been excavated.
 A number of buildings were demolished to construct a gyrus.
 Many horse fittings, possible stabling, an extensive metalworking area, granary and storage space suggests a cavalry unit was present at this time.
 This second phase lasted until AD 77/8.

 The third period of AD 77/78-79 included construction of a double ditch system, a twin-portalled gateway on the south and occupation outside the defences until the fort was decommissioned.

 After AD 260, perhaps during the rebel Gallic Empire, it was recommissioned as a temporary fort with ditches on a similar alignment but slightly larger than that of Period 2.
 This is based on the discovery of a single coin found in the post hole of a gateway at the site of the fort that dates to the reign of Gallienus (r.
 260–268), but the coin could have been a casual loss long after the fort had been abandoned.